Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 python3 /tmp/kdf-producer.py <Kinesis delivery stream name>
 ```
 The Python script gets the raw flight data from a [real-time source](http://ecs-alb-1504531980.us-west-2.elb.amazonaws.com:8502/opensky) and streams into the delivery stream.
-You should see the flight data being ingested to the KDF delivery stream in json format.
+You should see the flight data being ingested continuously to the KDF delivery stream in json format.

 #### 3. Query the raw data in Snowflake
 To verify that data has been streamed into Snowflake, execute the following SQL commands.